 Africa!
 My home, my pride, the evergreen continent filled with food and mineral resources.
 The home of Nelson Mandela, Desmond Tutu, home of Julius Nyerere, Kwame Nkuruma, Paul Kagame, Wangari Maathai and Chinua Achebe.
 Africa!
 My love for you is inestimable.
 But what is Africa, without South Africa?
 The mother of Africa, not just because of its beauty or richness in history.
 But because it shelters and belongs to all who are living in it which makes it a rainbow nation.
 So don’t be surprised at the number of migrants that troops into the country.

 Some are coming to study, some for family reunion or to seek green pastures.
-Considering the ivaluable disposition of South Africa, one can think its easy to legalize
+Considering the invaluable disposition of South Africa, one can think it’s easy to legalize

 During the Nigerian Asuu strike in 2010, my friend invited me to South Africa to seek for green pasture or partner with him in his business.
 I came with a visitor’s visa which was the only category of visa affordable and easy to obtain.

-My friend had told me earlier that life in SA is so easy, as almost everyone is self employed and he deals on phone accessories.
+My friend told me earlier that life in SA is so easy, as almost everyone is self-employed, and he deals on phone accessories.
 He promised to put me in his line of business when I arrive.